RobotecAI/rai-rosbot-xl-demo/README.md

 The package exposes two topics:

 * `/goal_state` (geometry_msgs/msg/Pose): set the goal pose for the manipulator;
+* `/pickup_from` (geometry_msgs/msg/Pose): send the position from which the manipulator should pick up an object.
+It will pick up the object and place it in the cupholder.
 * `/animation` (std_msgs/msg/String): request an animation to be played by the manipulator.
 Example usage:

 ```bash